keptn/lifecycle-toolkit/README.md

 It is an incubating project, under the umbrella of the [Keptn Application Lifecycle working group](https://github.com/keptn/wg-app-lifecycle).

-> **Note:** Keptn was developed under the code name of "Keptn Lifecycle Controller" or "KLT" for short.
+> **Note** Keptn was developed under the code name of "Keptn Lifecycle Toolkit" or "KLT" for short.
   The source code contains many vestiges of these names.

 ## Goals